 onsumer research highlights that different countries have different priorities; overall the key themes were quality, price, health and food safety.
 However, different countries focus on different areas - Japanese customers, for example, are particularly concerned with food safety after the Fukushima nuclear incident.
 Markets in the USA and Canada placed quality at the top of their list of priorities, but what is considered quality varies from place to place.
-In the UK, there is a resurgence for local produce after some international supply chains buckled under the pressure caused by Covid-19.

 UK standards such as the Red Tractor and the Quality Standard Mark Scheme (QSM) for beef and lamb could be beneficial in some markets where quality is a priority but there will be some education needed to inform new international markets about what the standard represents.
-In addition to marketing campaigns promoting the benefits of British produce, cultural differences should be taken into account to expand further afield.
+In addition to marketing campaigns promoting the benefits of British produce, cultural differences should be taken into account.
+For example, while the Sunday roast may be a staple in many European countries, Asian markets may be the ideal market for trotters, pigs' ears and other parts of the fifth quarter and this could expand the market potential.
 Although it is currently a small percentage of overall exports, the Asian market for British meat grew 72% between 2012 and 2017.
 As British farmers look to wider horizons to sell their goods, this could expand further.